 You have New Year’s Resolutions you’re still working on, you’re doing really well sticking to a lifestyle eating plan and exercising; you feel incredible and…Valentine’s Day threatens to derail all that work.
 Don’t worry, it doesn’t have to.
 I have some tips to help you stay on track and still enjoy your loved one this 14th of February.

-- Ask for what you want.
+- pharmacy where you can purchase Ask for what you want.
 If your spouse typically gets you chocolates or sweet treats for Valentine’s, tell them that this year you would really appreciate a new workout outfit or yoga mat or a massage or a cruiser bike*; whatever will support you on your journey of health. (*10% discount if you mention Ultimate Body Boot Camp)

 - Be active together.
 Exercise produces endorphins and makes you feel happy and energized AND the weather is amazing right now, so get outside and go on a hike or ride your bikes together.
 Maybe plan something that you’ve never done before and explore more of Arizona and get into nature.
 Go rock climbing or mountain biking or stand up paddle boarding or sky diving or hot air balloon riding!!!
 Come to Ultimate Body Boot Camp for a totally free and awesome workout on Saturday at 8 AM.